 A large number of people have contributed significant amounts of time to the activities of the Organization without compensation, and from time to time goods are contributed.
-The financial statements do not reflect the value of those contributed services and goods unless a reliable basis exists for determining an appropriate amount to be recorded.
+The financial statements do not reflect the value of those contributed services and goods unless a reliable basis exists for determining an appropriate amount to be recorded and the goods or services would otherwise have been purchased.